 Hemp is a qualified level four coach who has had a coaching role with Australia's team for cricketers with an intellectual disability, Premier Cricket’s Prahran and was the director of coaching at Scotch College.

-Assistant coach Trent Woodhill will brings his rich experience as a batting and fielding expert to the Melbourne Stars.
-Woodhill is well credentialed holding roles at the Delhi Daredevils, Cricket NSW, New Zealand Cricket and currently the Royal Challengers Bangalore in the Indian Premier League.
+Assistant coach Trent Woodhill brings his rich experience as a batting and fielding expert to the Melbourne Stars.
+Woodhill is well credentialed holding roles at the Delhi Daredevils, Cricket NSW, New Zealand Cricket and the Royal Challengers Bangalore in the Indian Premier League.

 Former Australian fast bowler Mick Lewis made his first-class debut as a 25-year-old.
 His fast, accurate bowling together with his aggressive attitude helped him establish himself as a ‘late bloomer’ on the big stages, including seven one-day and two Twenty20 internationals for Australia.
 Lewis’ bowling experience and wealth of knowledge is instrumental to the Stars’ attack.